 This is one of the cool spots in the middle of the falls, which is located in between the bridge to the American Falls and Horseshoe Falls.
-It’s a nice place to stop and take in the sights around you.
+It’s a beautiful place to stop and take in the sights around you.
 It is kind of a hub between a bunch of other neat little stops along the rapids, like the next stop on our list, which is a magical nook of turbulence and beauty.

 If the boat ride next to the falls left you wanting more, don’t worry, the Cave of the Winds will take you right inside the falls.
 Just follow the path on Goat Island, down a bunch of stairs, where you’ll end up on a platform that puts right underneath a waterfall.

 If the misty boat ride was too pedestrian for someone who is a bit more of a thrill-seeker, don’t worry, Niagara has the fix for you.
-Along the lower Niagara Falls, you can hop on the very fast and exciting whirlpool jet boats and ride the rapids in style!
+Along the lower Niagara Falls, you can hop on the high-speed and exciting whirlpool jet boats and ride the rapids in style!
 The ride is very smooth, but fast, so you’ll get the fun of being on a rollercoaster, with the added bonus of being on one of nature’s greatest tracks!

-A very interesting event happens at the foot of the American Falls, when the river gets whipped into a frenzy caused by the positioning of tectonic plates, forming a perfect natural crater to create a turbulent whirlpool that churns like it has a mind of its own.
+An exciting event happens at the foot of the American Falls, when the river gets whipped into a frenzy caused by the positioning of tectonic plates, forming a perfect natural crater to create a turbulent whirlpool that churns like it has a mind of its own.
 Definitely worth stopping by on your way down the rapids.

 After seeing Niagara falls from its most intimate locations up-close, head over to the 775 foot tall Skylon Observation Deck.
 This full-service tower has the best view of the Niagara area, multiple restaurants, and plenty of fun entertainment.
-Those who have a fear of heights should not be deterred, this sky view does not need to be enjoyed on the edge of the glass, it is quite literally a room with a view.
+Those who have a fear of heights should not be deterred; this sky view does not need to be enjoyed on the edge of the glass; it is quite literally a room with a view.

 The Falls provide a flourishing and vibrant life to all of its surroundings.
 The Niagara Falls State Park is the showcasing of all the nearby plants, animals, and trails to be explored by anyone who is in love with nature.
-It includes a large section of land found on the main land, plus the islands on the river itself, providing plenty of places to hike, bike, and learn all about the surrounding wildlife.
+It includes a large section of land found on the mainland, plus the islands on the river itself, providing plenty of places to hike, bike, and learn all about the surrounding wildlife.

 A great place to take the whole family, the Niagara Falls aquarium brings both local and international wildlife together under one room; everything, from penguins, sharks, pelicans, and giant grouper.
 Watch live animal shows with sea lions and penguins to bring out the inner-child in everyone.

-This museum houses both old and new, contemporary and classic, prominent and newly discovered talents.
+This museum houses both old and new, contemporary and classic, prominent, and newly discovered talents.
 It’s a great place to visit for both art enthusiasts and those new to art museums.
 You get a wide range of styles, mediums, and eras, which allows for a greater appreciation of fine art, as a whole.